nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/DRF_INSTALLS.md

 ## Setup

-Django is the web application framework that you will be using for the remainder of the course, so you need to install it globally first.

 The initial creation of a Django project is not difficult, but it is very time intensive.
 It's mostly just mind-numbing, busy work so 🐻 with it.
 There's no way around it.

 ## Virtual Environment with `pipenv`